Architecture

 This package contains everything required for the most of application actions and it is separated into several packages:

 • ahriman.core.alpm package controls pacman related functions.
 It provides wrappers for pyalpm library and safe calls for repository tools (repo-add and repo-remove).
-Also this package contains ahriman.core.alpm.remote package which provides wrapper for remote sources (e.g. AUR RPC and official repositories RPC).
+Also this package contains ahriman.core.alpm.remote package which provides wrapper for remote sources (e.g. AUR RPC and official repositories RPC) and some other helpers.

 • ahriman.core.build_tools is a package which provides wrapper for devtools commands.

-• ahriman.core.configuration contains extension for standard configparser library and some validation related classes.
+• ahriman.core.configuration contains extensions for standard configparser module and some validation related classes.

 • ahriman.core.database is everything for database, including data and schema migrations.